 The EIOPA Guidelines clearly reaffirm that the persons that effectively run the undertaking or are in charge of other key functions are fit and that the directors' duties are assigned according to their specific qualifications, knowledge and experience (Guidelines 11-13).
-With particular regard to the ASMB, this body must collectively possess at least a qualification, experience and knowledge in the following fields: insurance and financial markets; business strategy and business model; system of governance; financial and actuarial analysis; and regulatory framework and requirements.
-Moreover, the notion of "fitness" provides a partial solution to our previous question about the rationale of the "two persons" rule, since it points out that the members of the AMSB must not have an individual "knowledge, competence and experience" within all reference to past behaviour, nor provide any clarification of the power to require the undertaking not to appoint, or replace, the person in question.
+With particular regard to the ASMB, this body must collectively possess at

+40 See Solvency II Directive at article 42.
+The Implementing Measures does not specify any general criteria for the assessment of the fitness and propriety - to be developed under the EIOPA Guidelines.
+Notwithstanding the cross sectoral work in this area of the ESA, the Level II should have considered the scope of the assessment of the competence in terms of management and in the area of the business activities carried out by the insurance undertaking.
+Also, the Implementing Measures, given the absence of any provision in the Directive, contain no rules on the methodology to be followed by supervisory authorities when assessing the suitability of a person, with particular reference to past behaviour, nor provide any clarification of the power to require the undertaking not to appoint, or replace, the person in question.

-41 The Board and the senior management are under strict fit and proper requirements, because they represent the "starting point for setting the undertaking's core values and expectations for the risk culture of the institution": see P. MANES, Corporate Governance, the Approach to Risk and the Insurance Industry under Solvency II, in M. Andenas - R.G.
+41 The board and the senior management are under strict fit and proper requirements, because they represent the "starting point for setting the undertaking's core values and expectations for the risk culture of the institution": see P. MANES, Corporate Governance, the Approach to Risk and the Insurance Industry under Solvency II, in M. Andenas - R.G.
 Avesani - P. Manes - F. Vella - P.R.
-Wood (eds.), Solvency II: A Dynamic Challenge for the Insurance Market, Il Mulino, 2017, chapter IV, p.
+Wood (eds.), Solvency II: A Dynamic Challenge for the Insurance Market.
+Il Mulino, 2017, chapter IV, p.
 118.